 I like how the photographer who did this image framed this table from up high in order to get everything on the table in the shot.
-It’s a little too contrasty for my taste, as it looks like some of the blacks in the image are crushed but I still think it’s a good shot.
+It’s a little too contrasty for my taste, as it looks like some of the blacks in the image are crushed but I still think it’s a good natural light food photography shot.
 It’s nice how it captures someone placing the turkey dish down on the table.

 When you’re taking pictures during Thanksgiving, it can make for nice images to photograph the dinner table with all the food on it like this.
 On the other hand, I don’t know if many peoples’ Thanksgiving dinner situation is going to be like this, where the table is set with all the food on the table, no plates served and no one sitting at the table so something like this may take a bit of staging and that’s personally not my thing but if it’s yours then more power to you.